Cost of Living Comparison Between Seoul and Genoa Cost of Living Comparison Between Seoul and Genoa

 Both have safer and rougher neighborhoods, but overall safety is comparable to other large cities.
 Neighborhood choice matters more than the city-level comparison – central, well-trafficked areas feel secure in both.

-Should I move to Seoul or Genoa?
+Should I move to Seoul or to Genoa?

 If budget matters most, go with Seoul.
 If higher salaries, better infrastructure, or specific career opportunities are the priority, Genoa makes more sense.
 Both are solid long-term options with distinct trade-offs.